nortoy13/nortoy13/README.md

 - 👋 Hi, I’m Nodirbek
-- 👀 I’m interested in coding, sport.
-- 🌱 I’m currently learning REACTjs
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me uknodirbek99@mail.ru